Oxsomi/core3/README.md

 	yourExecutable(,.exe,.apk,.ipa,etc.)
 ```

 To ship anything that uses OxC3_shader_compiler it doesn't require any additional binaries (DXC is linked statically).
 For graphics: d3d10warp.dll is optional and should only be used for testing.
-The other D3D12/*.dll and amd_ags_x64.dll are required when OxC3 graphics is used with DirectX12 (cliGraphics=True and forceVulkan=False).
+D3D12/*.dll is required when OxC3 graphics is used with DirectX12 (cliGraphics=True and forceVulkan=False and on Windows).

 OxC3 is optional and doesn't have to be distributed with the application, though it provides nice functionality such as shader compilation, viewing graphics device capabilities and a few others.